How will Pilates benefit me?

 These sessions with our Pilates teachers are the best way to start your Pilates journey.
 The teacher will design a program that is specific to your body and helps you overcome any muscular imbalances or pain to fulfil your physical goals and to achieve performance.

 You can choose to do these session at times that work for you best.
 Click here to find out more and send in an enquiry.

 If you do not have any previous injuries or physical nags that require medical attention, and prefer to exercise in a group setting, then PBT Signature™ classes are for you.

 Our Signature classes are suitable for beginners.
-Click here to learn more about our classes, and click here to register for a free trial class.
+Click here to learn more about our classes, and click here to register for an Intro Class.

 Why Pilates BodyTree?